hennasingh/Potterville/README.md

 - Welcome Page: Introduction to Potterville and rules of the game
 - Game Page: The main quiz game, that starts with category options and shows spells earned on correct answers
-- End Page: Game Over Page showing spells earned and a link to restart the game.
+- End Page: Game Over Page showing magical quotient and a link to restart the game.

 ### Skeleton